darkshram/clamtk-mate/README.md

 ## Dependencies

 * `clamtk` >= 4.00
 * python-caja build with python2.
-Please do not fill issues (yet) if you build python-caja with python3.
+Please do not fill issues (yet) if you built python-caja with python3.

 ## Links